Infineon/arduino-pas-co2-sensor/docs/getting-started.rst

 2. **Open the example**

     With the library installed in the Arduino IDE, you can include it from the menu *Sketch > Include Library > pas-co2-sensor*.
-The header ``#include <pas-co2-serial-ino.hpp>`` will be added to your sketch.
+The header ``#include <pas-co2-ino.hpp>`` will be added to your sketch.
     In this case, open and run one of the examples provided in  *File > Examples > pas-co2-sensor*.

-    Let´s try the serial periodic example: *File > Examples > pas-co2-sensor > serial-periodic*.
+    Let´s try the continuous mode example: *File > Examples > pas-co2-sensor > continuous-mode*.

 3. **Build and run the example**